-MN DOG BITE LAWYERS LABRADOR PIT BULL GERMAN SHEPHERD AND OTHER BREEDS
+DOG BITE LABRADOR PIT BULL GERMAN SHEPHERD – ATTORNEYS MN

 Our lawyers have handled many cases where someone was bitten by a Pit Bull in Minnesota.
 However, we have also worked on many cases involving every type of dog breed.
 Research conducted as part of a recent city council proposal offers a strong argument for why pits shouldn’t be singled out for prohibition.
-According to statistics, several other types of dogs, including some of the favorite breeds in America as a whole, are much more likely to bite people, and bite them severely, than are pit bulls.
+According to statistics, several other types of dogs are much more likely to bite people, and bite them severely, than are pit bulls.

 Of the roughly 600 bites cataloged by the city’s animal control over the past ten years, only twenty involved pit bulls or pit-bull crosses.
 None of the 21 bites deemed “severe” involved pits.
 Of course that may also be explained by the number of dogs in the dog breed that are kept as pets.
-In other words, if the 600 recorded dog bite cases involved few pit bulls, that may be explained because there are a pit bulls dog is a less common pet.
+In other words, if the 600 recorded dog bite cases involved few pit bulls, that may be explained because there are a fewer pit bulls to being with.

 Bit by Black Labrador/Yellow Labrador/Mixes: 4